Python125/python-flask-med-app/README.md

 - .\venv\Scripts\Activate

 2. Install the necessary frameworks, libraries, or packages to the project.
-These include celery, redis, flask, plyer, and tkinter.
+For this project, you need to install celery, redis, flask, plyer, and tkinter.

 > Command to install dependencies:
 - pip install flask celery redis plyer tkinter

-> If you need to install additional frameworks, libraries, or packages, it will be noticable when you see a yellow squiggly line.
+> If additional frameworks, libraries, or packages need installation, you'll notice a yellow squiggly line under that name.

-3. Go to your google account and click on your profile.
-It should have a button that says "Manage your Google Account".
+3. On the upper right corner is your Google profile picture.
+Click on it, then once you do, you should see a button that says "Manage your Google Account".

-4. Once you click that button, you need to go to "Security".
-Once you are there, go to "2-Step Verification".
-You need to enter your mobile phone number to verify.
-Once you do that, 2-Step Verification should be enabled.
+4. After clicking the "Manage your Google Account" button, navigate to "Security".
+Within the Security section, access "2-Step Verification".
+Enter your mobile phone number for verification, and once completed, "2-Step Verification" will be enabled.

-5. Scroll down to the bottom of the "2-Step Verification" page, and you should see an "App passwords" section.
+5. Scroll to the bottom of the "2-Step Verification" page to find the "App passwords" section.

 6. Create an .env file in Visual Studio Code.
-This is IMPORTANT.
+This step is CRUCIAL.

-7. Go to "App passwords", and add the name of your app in the text box.
-An app password should be given to you.
-DO NOT share this with ANYONE.
-Copy the password and place it somewhere PRIVATE AND SAFE such as an .env file.
+7. In the "App passwords" section, enter your app's name in the text box.
+A unique app password will be generated for you.
+DO NOT share this password with anyone.
+Copy the password and securely store it in a private location, such as an .env file.
-- MAKE SURE IT LOOKS EXACTLY LIKE THE PASSWORD GOOGLE PROVIDED.
+- IMPORTANT: Ensure that the copied password matches EXACTLY with the one provided by Google.
+Accuracy is CRUCIAL.

-- YOU WILL NOT BE ABLE TO SEE THE PASSWORD FROM GOOGLE AFTER COPYING IT.
+- IMPORTANT: YOU WILL NOT BE ABLE TO SEE THE PASSWORD FROM GOOGLE AFTER COPYING IT.

-8. In the "med_reminder.py" and "tasks.py" files (which are located in the root directory), paste the SAME email that you have used to obtain the Google app password from the "2-Step Verification" section.
-So for example, if you used the email "mal@gmail.com" to obtain the Google app password, you would use that email and paste it into those two files where indicated.
+8. In the "med_reminder.py" and "tasks.py" files (located in the root directory), paste the SAME email you used to obtain the Google app password in the "2-Step Verification" section.
+For instance, if you used the email "mal@gmail.com" for the Google app password, paste that email into the designated sections in both files.

 > med_reminder.py: